postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 ## Sharing state with the Tags property

 For event, property, or field templates, compile-time template parameters are not available.
 The simplest alternative is to use tags.
-Tags are arbitrary values assigned to an arbitrary name.
+Tags are arbitrary name-value pairs.

 To define and use tags: